Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/adjustleases.py`
 **Schedule**: Daily at 9:00 PM UTC

-AI users strategically adjust lease amounts for buildings on their lands:
+AI citizens strategically adjust lease amounts for buildings on their lands:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes:
+2. For each AI citizen, it analyzes:
    - Lands they own
    - Buildings they own
    - Buildings on lands they own (potentially owned by others)
    - Current lease amounts, income, and maintenance costs

-3. For each AI user, the system:
+3. For each AI citizen, the system:
    - Prepares a comprehensive data package with financial information
    - Sends this data to the Kinos Engine API for analysis
    - Receives lease adjustment decisions from the AI